-Fasting gets little attention in Protestant Christianity but is a very important practice in Scripture and in the Catholic Church.
-Never did I once hear a sermon about it when I was a Protestant for 60 years.
-When I lived in Virginia in my 30's and 40's, however, my friend, Debbie Streeker, and I fasted together on the same day to pray for the stop of abortion.
+Fasting is a wonderful self discipline, but for 60 years as a Protestant, nobody ever talked about it.
+When I lived in Virginia in my 30's and 40's, however, my friend, Debbie Streeker, and I fasted together on the same day to pray for abortion to stop.
 We both had two small children so it wasn’t easy, and we certainly didn’t see much in the way of our prayers working then.
-Now, 40 years later with another 40 Days for Life concluding, perhaps many of our prayers have been answered for thousands of children’s lives have been saved.
+Now, 40 years later with another 40 Days for Life concluding, perhaps many of our prayers have been answered; for thousands of children’s lives have been saved.
 And since becoming Catholic in 2009, I have again been fasting weekly for six years.
-So it is time for a report to you, my readers, because prayer, (see TFC February 2015) fasting, and almsgiving are part of what we should be doing this Lent and beyond as our interior penance.
+So it is time for a report to you, my readers, because prayer, (see TFC February 2015) fasting, and almsgiving are part of what we should be doing this Lent, and beyond, as our interior penance.
 (CCC 1434)

 WHO Can Fast?

 Anyone who eats food can benefit from a fast.
-Of course, it is most definitely not advisable if you are pregnant or nursing, but we see fasting in both the Old Testament and in the New Testament.
+Of course, it is most definitely not advisable if you are pregnant or nursing, but we see fasting in both the Old Testament and the New.
 Moses fasted for 40 days and nights before receiving the Ten Commandments (Exodus 24:18).
 Queen Esther fasted for three days prior to going to King Ahasuerus the Great to entreat him to help save her people, the Jews (Esther 4: 15-16).
 Saul (Paul) and Barnabas were worshiping the Lord and fasting with other prophets and teachers in Antioch when the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
-(Acts 13: 1-2 RSV) So we have many Biblical examples of holy souls and saints who chose fasting as a means to not only hear God’s voice, but to more clearly know His will.
+(Acts 13: 1-2 ) So we have many Biblical examples of holy souls and saints who chose fasting as a means to not only hear God’s voice, but to more clearly know His will.

 WHAT is Fasting?